YairHalberstadt/Blog/CovariantReturnTypesProposal.md

 Then a method will be generated in IL wich is marked as private final, and has the name 'BaseType.MethodName', and uses the '.override' syntax to override TBase::SomeMethod, and whose body corresponds to that which should be generated for MethodBody.

-An ExplicitMethodOverride cannnot be marked as private, public, internal, protected, abstract, virtual or sealed.
-The grammer given above is the only valid grammar.
+An ExplicitMethodOverride cannnot be marked as private, public, internal, protected, protected internal, private protected, new, override, abstract, virtual or sealed.
+It's return type can be ref or ref readonly however, if it is overriding a method whose return type is ref or ref readonly respectively.

 Furthermore, if an explicit method override is provided, no warning should occur if another method is provided which hides SomeMethod and does not use the new keyword.